oscarfonts/TerrainService/README.md

     cd src
     npm install

-If node-gdal doesn't work, build it from source:
+Test it.
+If gdal fails to open your files, install gdal at system level, and build the bindings from source:

     sudo apt-get install gdal-bin libgdal-dev
     npm install gdal --build-from-source --shared_gdal

-Finally, edit the "web/config.js" file, to point to your DEM file.
+Finally, in case you want to run the web service, edit the "web/config.js" file to set to your DEM file location.

 Running from command line